Covid-19 vaccine: Oxford, AstraZeneca final-stage trial data shows 70% efficacy of shot

 Oxford University and AstraZeneca are the first Covid-19 vaccine makers to publish final-stage clinical trial results in the scientific journal.
 Their vaccine is seen as important to combat Covid-19 in developing countries, as it would be cheaper and easier to distribute than the two RNA-based vaccines from drugmakers Pfizer and Moderna, which need to be stored at ultra low temperatures.

-AstraZeneca’s official Mene Pangalos called the results “very compelling”, and said they “clearly show we have an effective vaccine” that meets criteria for approval around the world, AP reported.
+AstraZeneca official Mene Pangalos called the results “very compelling”, and said they “clearly show we have an effective vaccine” that meets criteria for approval around the world, AP reported.
 “I really believe this vaccine will have a big impact on the pandemic,” he said.

 Experts, however, expressed caution, saying that while the vaccine was safe and effective, AstraZeneca and Oxford University would have to do more work to achieve 90% efficacy as some other vaccine candidates have shown.